example42/psick/README.md

     r10k puppetfile install -v

-If you also want to install the recommended (Fabric, Vagrant, Docker) tools that can be used with the repo, run:
+If you also want to install the recommended (Vagrant, Docker) tools that can be used with the repo, run:

-    bin/setup.sh               # Only if you want to install Fabric, Vagrant and Docker
+    bin/setup.sh               # Only if you want to install Vagrant and Docker

 The script, installs and runs r10k and then uses Puppet to install the other software.